vert-x3/vertx-tcp-eventbus-bridge/README.md

 * `headers`: (object, optional) Headers as a JSON object with String values.
 * `replyAddress`: (string, optional) Address for replying to.

+When type is "send" if the message contains the key failureCode the original message will be failed, content is then:
+* `address`: (string, required) Destination address to fail
+* `failureCode`: (integer, required) Failure code
+* `message`: (string, required) Message that explains the failure

 #### `type: "register"`, `type: "unregister"`

 * `address`: (string, required) Destination address